MScBiomedicalInformatics/MSIB32500/README.md

 **Week 5 – Data Visualization in  R**

 Session Leader or Guest Lecturer: Jorge Andrade, PhD
-Objectives: Develop a working knowledge on how to use R and Bioconductor for basic data visualization Required Reading:
+Objectives: To master common data visualization techniques used to present  and display analysis results using basic R visualization packages.
+Required Reading:

 **Week 6 - Analysis of Microarrays Using R and Bioconductor**